beyarkay/StatsForMortals/ideas.md

 * https://stats.stackexchange.com/questions/18058/how-would-you-explain-covariance-to-someone-who-understands-only-the-mean/18200#18200

 ## Characteristic Function
-And how it relates to the
+And how it relates to the Fourier transform

+## Jacobian, determinants & change of variables
+And how the determinant is really just the multiple of the change in the area of a linear transform

 ## Distros
 * Gamma